 Stop 1: Kimba

 Kimba is a great little town, and we tried hard to find a place to stay the night, but sadly we were out of luck.
 Along with its beautiful silo painted by Cam Scale in September 2017, the town is home to the Big Galah and the halfway point for anyone crossing from the east to the west coast.

 But don’t just stop for these three attractions.
 Make some time to visit some local shops; we loved Workshop 26, billed as Kimba’s Creative Quarter.
 Inside this pretty ordinary shed, you will find six small businesses set up in shipping containers; there was a potter, candlemaker, vintage shop, organic and wholefoods store and more.
 There is also some damn fine coffee and pre-made dinners perfect for heating if you are travelling by caravan or motorhome.

 If you fancy staying over, Kimba has two free camps and the lovely Olive House, which offers two properties in town.

-Sadly we were forced to keep driving to Port Augusta, where we managed to find a motel room at the local caravan park.
+Sadly, we were forced to keep driving to Port Augusta, where we found a motel room at the local caravan park.

-Now from here, you could wake up the next morning and do a straight drive back to Adelaide in 3.5 hours, but we had time to kill, so we decided to head home the long way.
+Now from here, you could wake up the next morning and do a straight drive back to Adelaide in 3.5 hours, but we had time to kill, so we headed home the long way.